 Jug of Pomegranate-Demerara Rum Punch and three glasses on a window sill overlooking a summer garden outside

-This tropical-inspired punch combines the richness of two types of rum with fresh fruit juices and homemade pomegranate grenadine.
+This tropical-inspired punch combines the richness of two types of rum with fresh fruit juices and pomegranate grenadine.
 To make it, combine 1.5 cups white rum, 0.5 cup dark rum, 1 cup fresh pineapple juice, 0.5 cup fresh orange juice, 0.25 cup fresh lime juice, 0.5 cup pomegranate syrup or store-bought grenadine, and 0.25 cup Demerara sugar syrup in a large pitcher or punch bowl.
 Stir well, refrigerate for two hours, serve over ice, and garnish with fresh slices of pineapple and orange.

 Make it with: Appleton Estate Rum